Breslin Farms

 ‘Farm to institution’ is the practice of purchasing locally grown foods for food service settings like schools, hospitals, colleges, and business campuses.
 This growing movement supports agricultural producers, increases meal quality and transparency, and provides opportunities for connection between rural and urban communities.

 This webpage acts as a clearinghouse for research, farmer support resources, and practitioner tools developed as part of these efforts.
+Our newest set of resources provide information about food safety and liability considerations for farms and food businesses interested in selling to institutions.
+Learn more here

 Grains to Trays Publications